vatsalya-gupta/bgutbook/source/part_1_basic_commands/chapter_105_semicolon_logical_and_pipes.text.md

 And now, welcome to the Operating Systems Philosophy class of professor Unix!
 I'm only half joking here, the so-called _Unix philosophy_ dictates that you should provide small programs that do a very specific things, and that do it at their best.
 You will then compose them with pipes and other operators to create more complex programs.

+**Caveat** You will notice that later in the book I always use the pattern `cat <file> | <command>`, even though the man page of many commands shows that you might as well run `<command> <file>` omitting the `cat` and the pipe.
+While I use both versions in my daily tasks, I preferred the first one in this book because it makes clearer what the `<command>` does, and it helps familiarising with pipes.

 * * *

 Enough for today!
 You will probably have nightmares about leaky pipes, philosophers and Pharaohs.
 I can only recommend a good book and a cup of tea.
 Just don't read anything related to ancient cultures!